 I’ve found a ton of rooms that looks pretty good, lower than average but not too good to be true.
 Just good enough to get you to be interested.
-The problem is that once you email these people they send you a link to another site that is asking you to sign up or log in with your Facebook in order to view details on the rental.
+The problem is that once you email these people, they send you a link to another site that asks you to sign up or log in with your Facebook in order to view details on the rental.
 This is a scam.
-If they were really interested in obtaining you as a housemate they would have a full ad on Craigslist and not demand you go sign up for some other site.
-These sites either want to steal your information or are paying per sign up.
+If they were really interested in obtaining you as a housemate, they would have a full ad on Craigslist and not demand you go sign up for some other site.
+These sites either want to steal your information or are paying per sign-up.
 Don’t do it.

 If you have a story about being scammed on Craigslist while renting a room or apartment, please comment below to make others aware and share this article.